 Charlesfield Halt: The bridge that once carried the Waverley route over an unclassified road, one and a half miles south of Newtown St Boswells, seen here looking east in February 2017.
 The wooden platforms of Charlesfield Halt were constructed here in 1942, for the benefit of workers at the nearby munitions depot (now an industrial estate) visible in the background.
 Access to each platform was via steep pathways on the south side of the bridge to the right.
 The path nearest, serving the down platform, has been widened since closure to enable access for farm vehicles.

 Broomhouse: The solum of the railway survives for a distance east of the site of Broomhouse station past the new Belway housing, but has been built upon near the site of the bridge at Baillieston Road, shortly east of which which was Calderpark Halt.

-Charlesfield Halt: The remains of the wooden gate at the foot of the steep pathway leading to the up platform at Charlesfield; still visible through the undergrowth on the east side of the bridge in February 2017.
+Charlesfield Halt: Close up view of the remains of the wooden gate at the foot of the steep pathway leading to the up platform at Charlesfield; still visible through the undergrowth on the east side of the bridge in February 2017.

 Charlesfield Halt: Looking north from the site of Charlesfield Halt in February 2017.
 The Eildon Hills are just visible through the trees.

-Charlesfield Halt: Standing on the trackbed above the bridge at the north end of Charlesfield Halt in February 2017, looking east along the unclassified road leading to the former munitions depot, visible in the background.
+Charlesfield Halt: Standing on the trackbed above the bridge at the north end of Charlesfield Halt in February 2017, looking east along the unclassified road leading to the former munitions depot (now a busy industrial estate alongside the A68) visible in the background.

 Euston: Considering the value of property in London the old Northern line tube station at Euston is remarkably unchanged long after its closure See image [].
 The complex story of this station and what lies beneath the red tiled exterior can be found in the Abandoned Stations website.